 Is there a moment or event that stands out in your mind as being symbolic (or a harbinger) of Kenya’s changing financial services landscape in the past 10-15 years?
-One moment that really stands out is when we were doing some research with FSD on the early concept for M-Shwari.
-Some young people said, “M-PESA has always been there, we want to try something new”.
-I realized they had grown up with M-PESA!
-Not just with M-PESA existing, but with M-PESA as a fundamental part of their financial lives.
+One moment that really stands out is when we were doing some research with FSD Kenya on the early concept for M-Shwari.
+Some young people said, “M-Pesa has always been there, we want to try something new”.
+I realized they had grown up with M-Pesa!
+Not just with M-Pesa existing, but with M-Pesa as a fundamental part of their financial lives.

 How transformational or important have changes in the financial sector been to ordinary Kenyans?
 I have to believe that the giant increase in mobile money and banking services has utility and therefore, because of its ubiquity, it must lie somewhere between being important and transformational – for individuals, society and the economy.
 At the same time, the macro indicators and causal factors are not so clear, although this has certainly been a period of giant growth in the middle class and the economy more generally.

 I feel it’s an opportunity that hasn’t reached it’s full potential – perhaps we haven’t even grasped its full potential yet.